porzucek/umamisavvy.com/_drafts/2015-10-22-what-is-different-1.md

 ### Toilets

-It's one of the things that I knew about before coming to Japan, but It still shocked me :-)
+It's one of the things that I had known about before coming to Japan, but It still shocked me :-)

 Toilets!
 They are advance pieces of tech and have things that we should also have in the West, first and foremost: